TechToThePeople/postfinance/README.md

-- Define the url of the merchant page, without subfolders, trailing slashes and spaces. ex: http://example.org/civicrm/contribute/transact;http://www.example.org/civicrm/contribute/transact (TODO: No idea what the second url is doing here.)
+- Define the url of the merchant page, without subfolders, trailing slashes and spaces. ex: http://example.org/civicrm/contribute/transact;http://www.example.org/civicrm/contribute/transact

 - "SHA-IN Pass phrase":
   Randomize a string, and remember it for later. eg. sha1(uniqid(mt_rand(), true))